-Why Should I Market My Law Firm?
+Why Should I Invest in Law Firm Marketing?

 Part of the answer lies back in 2009 when law schools began churning out more bar exam passers than ever before.
 With such an influx of new lawyers, the competition for the best clients has become particularly fierce, even ten years down the line.
 According to the 2018 Altman Weil Survey, while the demand for legal services has decreased, the number of lawyers employed by law firms has increased.